MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-knowledge-article-using-template.md

 ---
-title: Create a knowledge article using a template (Dynamics 365 Customer Service) | MicrosoftDocs
+title: Create a knowledge article using a template (Developer Guide for Dynamics 365 Customer Service) | MicrosoftDocs
 description: "Read how you can create a knowledge article from an existing template using msdyn_GetKAObjectFromTemplate action"
 author: susikka
 applies_to: